How To Make A Junk Journal Cover With Candy Wrappers & Lace

 How to make a junk journal cover using sweet wrappers

-But first… here’s why I wanted to try making a cover in this way.
+But first… here’s why I wanted to try making a journal cover in this way.

 Every Christmas, my husband and I eat tub after tub of Quality Street.
-For those of you outside of the UK, this is a brand of chocolate/sweet that’s very popular over here.
+For those of you outside of the UK, this is a brand of chocolate/candy that’s very popular over here.
 But there’s one problem!
-Each of the chocolates and sweets come wrapped in individual foil and plastic wrappers.
+Each of the chocolates and sweets used to come wrapped in individual foil and plastic wrappers.
 Not so great for the environment.

 Every year, I’ve wanted to find a good way of using them for something or upcycling them in some way.
 Of course, there are lots of things you can do.
 But you’re here to find out how to make a journal cover using them, right?